 We are pleased to announce that the department has established a new partnership with the Samsung AI Research Centre at Cambridge (SAIC).
 The academic leading this collaboration, Dr Hongkai Wen, from the Artificial Intelligence and Data Science research themes, now works jointly at the University of Warwick and SAIC.
 The collaboration focuses on the area of efficient machine learning and on-device AI, which enables AI functions to be realised on devices themselves, without necessarily being connected to the cloud, offering more responsive, secure and privacy-preserving user experiences.
 It hoped that the research activities of this partnership will generate breakthroughs that can be integrated into millions of smartphones, televisions and home appliances.

-Dr Fayyaz Minhas has recently joined the department as an Assistant Professor.
+Dr. Fayyaz Minhas (Fayyaz, pron.
+FAY-YAZ) has recently joined the department as an Assistant Professor.
 He will be associated with the Tissue Image Analytics (TIA) lab in the Applied Computing division, and will also be working closely on the PathLAKE project.